agkeck-iivi/internet_radio_v2/v2_build_details.md

 *   **Button Press (Short)**: Displays the device's **IP Address** on the screen for 5 seconds, then returns to Home.
 *   **Button Press (Long > 1.5s)**: **Reboots** the device.
 A reboot message is displayed before the system restarts.
 *   **Hold During Boot**: Forces **Reprovisioning**.
-    *   If the button is held down while the device powers on, it will erase current Wi-Fi credentials and return to provisioning mode.
+    *   If the volume button is held down while the device powers on, it will erase current Wi-Fi credentials and return to provisioning mode.